karlbenedict/GEOG485-585/syllabus.md

 *	Week 6 - February 20-26.
 WMS, KML, and XML  (Virtual class session - no regular office hours)
 *	Week 7 - February 27 - March 5.
 WFS & WCS (Recorded demonstration - no regular office hours)

-*Mid-term Exam* and *Portfolio Review* - Portfolio must be ready for review before March 7
+*Mid-term Exam* and *Portfolio Review* - Portfolio must be submitted for review by 5:00 pm on Friday March 10

 *	Week 8 - March 6-12 (*Exam Due by 5:00 pm on March 10*)